carpio701021/couple-life-server/README.md

-# couple-life-server
+# InLove Server
-App to manage couple relationships in all aspects
+App to manage love relationships in all aspects

 # About project